helsingborg-stad/algolia-index/README.md

  - Replaces algolia search on the front-end with algolia.
  - Index all public searchable posts on post update or creation.
- - WpCLI jobs to bulk update all posts on the site.
+ - WpCLI jobs to bulk index all posts on the site.
  - Support mixed indices (multiple wordpress sites in the same index).

- TODO: Large record splitting.
+ - Large record splitting (content field).
+ - Implements "needs update" check before querying algolia, to save costly updates.
+The functionality is not implemented on split records.

  ## Installation

  1. Install with: "composer require helsingborg-stad/algolia-index"
  2. Run composer install inside the plugin.
  3. Add required definitions of constants.
- 3. Run wp-cli job "wp algolia-index bulk"
+ 3. Run wp-cli job "wp algolia-index build"

 ## Constants